webprogramming260/webprogramming/profile/essentials/deployment/deployment.md

 ## Automating your deployment

 The advantage of using an automated deployment process is that it is reproducible.
 You don't accidentally delete a file, or misconfigure something with an stray keystroke.
-Also, having a automated script encourages you to iterate quickly because it is so much easier to deploy your code.
+Also, having an automated script encourages you to iterate quickly because it is so much easier to deploy your code.
 You can add a small feature, deploy it out to production, and get feedback within minutes from your users.

 Our deployment scripts change with each new technology that we have to deploy.
 Initially, they just copy up a directory of HTML files, but soon they include the ability to modify the configuration of your web server, run transpiler tools, and bundle your code into a deployable package.